PrincessPandaSource/Sonic-Generations-Crazy-Model-Swap-Mod/README.md

 <a href="https://www.youtube.com/watch?v=_4xDkyN-L3o">This tutorial video</a> for teaching me how to hack the textures

 <i>This modification is only meant to add onto Sonic Generations, which is a copyrighted game developed by Sonic Team at SEGA.
-You may not redistribute this without permission and this cannot be used for commerical purposes.</i>
+You may not redistribute this without permission and this cannot be used for commerical purposes.
+If you want to showcase a video of you using this mod, please give proper credit and link this GitHub repository.</i>